Central Portugal Travel Guide - By a Local

 However, the Dão DOC region looks nothing like its up-north big brother.
 It's much drier, not as mountainous, and features huge wine farms that extend beyond what the eyes can see.

-Best Places to Visit in Central Portugal
+Best Places to visit

 Central Portugal has a few premier destinations that are a must-visit any time you’re in the region, but if what you’re after is the charm and true character of this part of the country, you’ll find that further afield, in places that few tourists venture into.